wssuite/NurseScheduler/README.md

 	./validator.sh n030w4 6-2-9-1 1 default/n030w4_1_6-2-9-1
 	````

+	All the results can then be found in the "outfiles/default/n030w4_1_6-2-9-1" directory (replace default with the name of the parameter file you used)

 3) Other options for a quicker run of the code are

 	a) run the solver with default options on the instance n005w4_1_1-6-2-9-1: